-Let's pause and explore what you've now created.
+Let's pause to explore what you've created.
 Figure 8.10 shows the big picture of what your network resources and load balancer look like.
 Notice how integrated these resources are.
 The load balancer can't exist by itself.
 Virtual NICs must be connected to the load balancer for any traffic to be distributed.
-Those virtual NICs require a virtual network and subnet and should ideally be protected by an NSG.
-The VMs that then run your application have almost nothing to do with the steps to create and configure the load balancer!
+Those virtual NICs require a virtual network and subnet, and ideally are protected by an NSG.
+The VMs that run your application have almost nothing to do with the steps to create and configure the load balancer!

-Figure 8.10 No VMs have been created here-the load-balancer configuration deals with virtual network resources.
+Figure 8.10 No VMs have been created here; the load-balancer configuration deals with virtual network resources.
 There's a tight relationship between the load balancer and virtual network resources.